 The biggest mistake of all is to quit.
 But not cable.
 You have to quit cable.

-Whether you’re a coach who has made mistakes with his or her clients or you’re trying to get in shape and fretting over a missed training session or the double cheeseburger you ate last night, please accept this as part of the learning process and move on.
+Whether you’re a coach who has made mistakes with his or her clients, you’re fretting over a missed training session or the double cheeseburger you at, please accept this as part of the learning process and move on.

 Dwelling on your mistakes and not learning from it doesn’t make it any better.
 It makes worse and may lead to quitting.
 And quitting leads to the path of failure and that’s not a road you want to go down.